-We have purchased and installed two long-lasting low-maintenance benches and installed them in public areas.
-Both sites offer attractive views of nature.
+We have purchased and installed two long-lasting low-maintenance benches and installed them in public areas where they offer attractive views of nature.

 One of the benches can be found at the Midtown Restoration Site (formerly known as the Tri-W site) and the other can be found at the Pasadena Drive Coastal Access in Baywood Park.